eclipse-thingweb/playground/README.md

 * You can use the `playground-gist_backend` package to host a backend for the gist-submission functionality of the browser version of the playground.
 The package can be found [here](./playground-gist_backend).
 * You can use the `playground-td_to_openAPI` package to create an openAPI instance from a Thing Description
 * You can use the `playground-web` package to host/adapt your own browser version of the WoT playground.
 The web package can be found [here](./playground-web/).

-Validation tool for W3C WoT Thing Descriptions.
-Your Thing Descriptions should be written according to the W3C standard found [here](https://w3c.github.io/wot-thing-description/#).

 ## Examples